 Certain aspects of the arbitration system operate regardless of whether participants in the fisheries use the system to directly resolve terms of delivery.
 All share holders are required to join an arbitration organization.
 These organizations are parties to the contracts that define and govern the share matching and arbitration system.
 Since the arbitration organizations serve primarily an administrative function, share holders are able to achieve efficiencies through joining a common organization without compromising their competitive position or operational aspects of their businesses.
 In the first year of the program, two unaffiliated organizations formed.
 One organization consisted mostly of Aleutian Islands golden king crab harvest share holders; the other organization represented most share holders in the Bristol Bay red king crab, Bering Sea C. opilio, and Western Bering Sea C. bairdi fisheries.
 After this first year all unaffiliated harvesters joined a single organization.
-In each of the first five years of the program, a single organization formed for processor-affiliated harvester share holders.
+In each of the first five years of the program, a single organization formed for processor share holders and a single organization formed for processor-affiliated harvester share holders.